Great Siberian Ice March: The retreat from Omsk to Lake Baikal

 The retreat began after the heavy defeats of the White Army in the Omsk operation and in the Novonikolaevsk Operation in November–December 1919.
 The army, led by General Kappel, retreated along the Trans-Siberian Railway, using the available trains to transport the wounded.
 They were followed on their heels by the 5th Red Army under the command of Genrich Eiche.

 The White retreat was complicated by numerous insurgencies in the cities where they had to pass and attacks by partisan detachments, and was further aggravated by the fierce Siberian frost.
-After the series of defeats, the White troops were in a demoralized state, centralized supply was paralyzed, replenishment not received, and the discipline dropped dramatically.
+After the series of defeats, the White troops were in a demoralized state, centralized supply was paralyzed, replenishment was not received, and discipline dropped dramatically.

 In these circumstances, the appointment as commander of the Army of General Kappel, who enjoyed unlimited trust and prestige amongst Kolchak's troops, was the first step to avoid the disintegration of the entire Kolchak army.
 Only the 2nd Army came under his command, as communication with the 1st and 3rd armies had been lost.
 Control of the railway was in the hands of the Czechoslovak Legion, as a result of which parts of General Kappel's Army were deprived of the opportunity to use the railway.
-They were also harassed by partisan troops under command of Alexander Kravchenko and Peter Efimovich Schetinkin.
+They were also harassed by partisan troops under the command of Alexander Kravchenko and Peter Efimovich Schetinkin.

 The pursuing Red 5th Army took Tomsk on 20 December 1919 and Krasnoyarsk on 7 January 1920.